MediBeacon® Transdermal GFR Monitor and Reusable Sensor Receive CE Mark Under European Medical Device Regulation

 About MediBeacon Inc.

 MediBeacon is a medical technology company specializing in the advancement of fluorescent tracer agents and their transdermal detection.
 MediBeacon’s use of proprietary fluorescent tracer agents coupled with transdermal detection technology focuses on providing vital and actionable measurement of organ function.
 MediBeacon owns over 55 granted U.S. patents and over 250 granted patents worldwide that provide extensive coverage of the MediBeacon® TGFR™ System, including Lumitrace® injection, the sensor and algorithms, as well as other strategic uses of its proprietary pyrazine platform and sensor technology.
 The TGFR System including Lumitrace is approved for human use by the U.S. FDA and the China NMPA.
-In addition, the TGFR™ Monitor, TGFR™ Reusable Sensor, and TGFR™ Disposable Ring, have received the EU MDR CE Mark.
+In addition, the TGFR Monitor and TGFR Reusable Sensor have received the EU MDR CE Mark.
 Potential technology applications in gastroenterology, ophthalmology, and surgery are in various stages of clinical development.
 MediBeacon is based in St. Louis, Missouri, with additional operations in Mannheim, Germany.
 For more information, please visit: www.medibeacon.com.

 About Lumitrace® (relmapirazin) injection